Agiless/Aura-Mall-assistant/README.md

 ---

-## 💡 Our Solution

-Aura is an **all-in-one mall assistant** that:

-* Answers shopper queries with **AI-powered chat**.
-* Finds products just by **snapping a photo**.
-* Offers **3D indoor navigation** so you’ll never be lost again.
-* Provides **community safety features (SOS alerts)**.
-* Helps retailers **increase visibility and engagement**.

----

-## ✨ What Aura Can Do
+## 💡 What Aura Can Do

-✔ Conversational AI – Chat with Aura for directions, store info, and promotions.\n ✔ Visual Product Search – Upload a product image to find matches inside the mall.\n ✔ 3D Indoor Navigation – Interactive map with shortest-path guidance.\n ✔ Parking & Service Finder – Check live availability.\n ✔ SOS Safety System – Trigger alerts in case of emergencies.\n ✔ Feature Image Rendering – If you buy a shirt, Aura suggests matching accessories, pants, or related products.\n ✔ Credit System (Aura Coins) – Users earn coins by leaving genuine reviews (based on majority sentiment).
-These coins can be redeemed for discounts, offers, or even selected products.
+- **AI-Powered Conversational Assistant**
+  Answer queries, provide store info, directions, and highlight ongoing promotions.

+- **Visual Product Search**
+  Snap or upload a product image to instantly find matches inside the mall.

+- **3D Indoor Navigation**
+  Interactive maps with shortest-path guidance to stores, amenities, and exits.

+- **Parking & Service Finder**
+  Check real-time availability of parking spots and other mall services.

+- **SOS Safety System**
+  Trigger emergency alerts for instant community assistance.

+- **Feature Image Rendering**
+  Suggests matching accessories, clothing items, or related products based on your purchase.

+- **Credit System (Aura Coins)**
+  Earn coins by leaving genuine reviews (evaluated via majority sentiment), which can be redeemed for discounts, offers, or selected products.

 ---